VansonLeung/py_llm_benchmark/README.md

 - Images are automatically encoded to base64 at initialization
 - Supports both single image and multi-image benchmarking
 - Cycles through images for iteration counts > image count
-- Compatible with models like LLaVA, MiniCPM-V, Qwen-VL, etc.
+- Compatible with models like Qwen 2.5 VL, Qwen2-VL, LLaVA, MiniCPM-V, and other vision-language models

 ### Vision Prompt Defaults